 At first appearance, the Goldsmith Street project may seem somewhat humble in comparison to previous RIBA Stirling Prize ‘starchitect’ winners.
 However, it is in fact quite visionary, and the development sets new standards for environmentally friendly social housing.
 As of 2019, Goldsmith Street was the largest Passivhaus scheme in the UK.
 The innovative design seeks to re-introduce streets and houses in an area of Norwich which, as you will see from the tour, is otherwise dominated by rather dated 20th century blocks of flats.

-This 360 degree virtual reality tour is soon to be featured in Dezeen, the world’s most popular and influential architecture and design magazine.
-This will be the second time I’ve been interviewed by Dezeen, and the second time 360 virtual tour imagery has been published in their magazine.
+This 360 degree virtual reality tour was recently published in Dezeen, the world’s most popular and influential architecture and design magazine.
+This was the second time I’ve been interviewed by Dezeen, and the second time 360 virtual tour imagery has been published in their magazine.
 I first introduced and pioneered 360 technology to them back in 2016, when they commissioned me to shoot the Switch House extension at the Tate Modern, by world leading architects Herzon & De Meuron.
 You can read the Switch House feature and view the virtual tour here.